 - The child’s parent has passed away (but only if it is the parent that is your child).

-Whether a grandparent has a right to custody is far more complicated and is discussed below.
-To learn more about grandparents rights in other states, take a look at FindLaw’s 50-state survey.
+Although these two steps are important, whether a grandparent has a right to custody is far more complicated.
+To learn more about grandparents’ rights in other states, look at FindLaw’s 50-state survey.

 Grandparents Rights Generally